google_counter

 • Enhancing other treatments when combined with surgery or chemoembolization

-Targeted therapy is typically administered intravenously and can be safely combined with other liver-directed treatments.
-The approach offers patients extended disease control with manageable side effects compared to traditional chemotherapy.
+Targeted therapy is typically administered by IV introduction.
+The approach offers patients extended disease control with manageable side effects (compared to traditional chemo) [9].

-Dendritic cell immunotherapy represents one of the most promising advances in cancer treatment, building on the Nobel Prize-winning discovery by Ralph Steinman in 2011 [7].
-This revolutionary approach harnesses the body's own immune system to create a personalized vaccine specifically designed to target liver metastases.
+Dendritic cell vaccination, immunotherapy, is one of the most promising advances in metastatic liver cancer treatments.
+It is based on the Nobel Prize-winning discovery by Ralph Steinman in 2011, which speaks for itself [7].
+Such vaccines make the body's own immune system awaken to target liver metastases.

-Dendritic cells function as the "generals" of the immune system, identifying cancer cells and training specialized immune "soldiers" (T-lymphocytes) to recognize and destroy malignant tissue.
-The treatment process involves extracting immune cells from the patient's blood, transforming them into trained dendritic cells in specialized laboratories, and reintroducing them as a personalized vaccine.
+Dendritic cells can be compared to the "generals" of the immune system.
+They identify cancer cells first and then train immune "soldiers" (T-lymphocytes) to recognize and destroy malignant tissue.
+The treatment involves extracting immune cells from the patient's blood, transforming them into trained dendritic cells in specialized laboratories, and reintroducing them – as a personalized vaccine.

 The treatment offers remarkable benefits for cancer that has spread to the liver:

-• Personalized medicine tailored to each patient's specific cancer characteristics
+• Personalized medicine – tailored to a patient's specific cancer characteristics

 • Long-lasting immunity that provides lifelong protection against cancer recurrence

-Clinical evidence demonstrates significant improvements in liver function, reduced tumor markers, and extended survival in patients with advanced cancer.
-The immune response is transformative – once activated, it develops lifelong memory against specific cancer cells, with blood tests showing dramatic increases in cancer-targeting lymphocytes.
+As demonstrated by clinical evidence, clinicians see significant improvements in liver function, reduced tumor markers, and extended survival in patients with advanced cancer.
+The immune response is transformative – once activated, it develops lifelong memory against specific cancer cells; blood tests show dramatic increases in cancer-targeting lymphocytes.
+[10]

-To provide expert insights into this groundbreaking treatment, we present an exclusive interview with Prof. Dr. Frank Gansauge, a pioneer in dendritic cell therapy with over 22 years of experience treating cancer patients at specialized facilities in Germany.
+You can get more information from an exclusive interview with Prof. Dr. Frank Gansauge – a pioneer in dendritic cell therapy with over 22 years of experience treating cancer patients at specialized facilities in Germany.

 Leading Immunotherapy Expert Prof. Frank Gansauge: "Revolutionizing Cancer Treatment with Dendritic Cell Therapy"

-Treating liver metastases is most successful in multidisciplinary University Hospitals.
-Medical institutions of this level have the necessary equipment to carry out technically complex interventional procedures, innovative types of radiation therapy, and novel approaches.
-Doctors from different departments cooperate closely, so the attending physician can quickly get advice from colleagues on any changes in the patient's condition.
+Treating liver metastases is the most successful in multidisciplinary University Hospitals.
+Such medical institutions have the necessary equipment to carry out technically complex interventional procedures, use innovative types of radiation therapy, and novel approaches.
+Doctors from different departments cooperate closely – so the attending physician can quickly get advice from colleagues on any changes in the patient's condition.

-Among the leading hospitals, we should mention the following ones:
+Among the leading hospitals, we mention the following:

 1. University Hospital of Ludwig Maximilian University of Munich.
-The Department of Gastroenterology and Hepatology offers physical removal of secondary cancer sites with a part of the liver (if necessary, a liver transplant from a healthy donor is performed afterward), as well as local destruction of the metastatic liver disease.
-The head physician of the department, Professor Julia Mayerle, is a board member of the European Association of Gastroenterologists, Endoscopists, and Nutritionists (EAGEN).
+The head physician of the Department of Gastroenterology and Hepatology – Professor Julia Mayerle – is a board member of the European Association of Gastroenterologists, Endoscopists, and Nutritionists (EAGEN).
+Here, physical removal of secondary cancer sites with a part of the liver (if necessary, a liver transplant from a healthy donor is performed afterward) is performed, as well as local destruction of the metastatic liver disease.

 2. University Hospital Düsseldorf.
-The Department of Gastroenterology, Hepatology, and Infectology is the supra-regional center for the detection and treatment of chronic liver diseases and their complications.
+It is a host to the supra-regional center for the detection and treatment of chronic liver diseases and their complications – Department of Gastroenterology, Hepatology, and Infectology.
 High-tech procedures allow patients to get rid of cancer that has spread to the liver and maintain the normal function of the organ.
 Patients can also take part in clinical investigations of new treatment options.

 3. University Hospital Ulm.
-The Department of Gastroenterology and Hepatology is a part of the Comprehensive Cancer Center Ulm (CCCU), which specializes in the treatment of gastrointestinal tract malignancies.
+Comprehensive Cancer Center Ulm (CCCU) includes its Department of Gastroenterology and Hepatology.
 For outstanding success in treatment, the department received a certificate from the German Cancer Society (treatment of liver cancer).
 Here, procedures are carried out for treating liver metastases and the subsequent normalization of the gastrointestinal tract function.

 4. University Hospital Jena.
-The Department of Gastroenterology, Hepatology and Infectology specializes in the treatment of gastrointestinal tumors and liver diseases using advanced endoscopic techniques.
-The department offers minimally invasive procedures for tumor treatment, including argon plasma and laser coagulation therapy for bleeding or obstructive tumors, and mucosectomy for cancers.
+Specializing in the treatment of gastrointestinal tumors and liver diseases, Department of Gastroenterology, Hepatology and Infectology offers minimally invasive procedures for tumor treatment, including argon plasma and laser coagulation therapy for bleeding or obstructive tumors, and mucosectomy for cancers.
 Under Prof. Dr. med.
 Andreas Stallmach's leadership, the facility conducts extensive clinical trials that provide patients with access to the latest cancer treatment options specifically adapted to individual cases.

 5. University Hospital Rechts der Isar Munich.
-The Department of Gastroenterology, Hepatology, Endocrinology and Infectology provides comprehensive cancer care with particular expertise in malignant diseases of the digestive system.
 Led by Prof. Dr. med.
-Roland Schmid, the department ensures multidisciplinary cancer care through close collaboration with oncologists, radiation therapists, and surgeons, guaranteeing patients access to all necessary treatment modalities.
-With their focus on liver diseases, the department is well-equipped to manage complex cases involving cancer that has spread to the liver and associated hepatic complications.
+Roland Schmid, the Department of Gastroenterology, Hepatology, Endocrinology and Infectology provides comprehensive cancer care, with particular expertise in malignant diseases of the digestive system.
+The facility is well-equipped to manage complex cases – involving cancer that has spread to the liver and associated hepatic complications.

 You can find a full list of hospitals and detailed information about treatment plans on the Booking Health website.